George Newcomb: Death

 On May 2, 1895, Newcomb and Charley Pierce rode up to the Dunn ranch, possibly to visit Rose.
-As soon as they dismounted, her brothers opened fire, dropping both outlaws.
+When they dismounted, her brothers opened fire, dropping both outlaws.
 The next day, the Dunn brothers had loaded the two bodies into their wagon and were driving it into town to collect the reward, when Newcomb suddenly moaned and asked for water, to which one of the brothers responded with another bullet.

 It is not known as to whether Rose Dunn assisted in this or not.
 There has been much speculation that Rose Dunn was in contact with her family, and that her brothers followed her to the ranch, then waited for her to leave before they entered and killed the two outlaws.
 She denied that she had betrayed Newcomb, and her brothers supported her version of the story, indicating that she had no knowledge that they were tracking Newcomb, for their fear that she would reveal this to Newcomb and thus eliminate their ability to surprise the outlaws.
 Bill Dunn, the leader of the Dunn Brothers, was killed shortly thereafter when he fired two rounds at Sheriff Frank Canton, a well known gunman, due to Canton investigating the brothers for cattle rustling, at which time Canton returned fire, killing Dunn.